sushilgurung/ResponseWrapper/README.md

 This repository pattern implementation leverages Entity Framework Core (EF Core) for data access.
 It includes a generic repository interface that defines a comprehensive set of methods for querying, adding, updating, and deleting entities.

+### Target Framework
+This project is built with .NET 5.0 and uses Entity Framework Core version 5.0.17.

 ## Repository Interface

 The `IRepository<T>` interface offers a wide range of methods for interacting with your data.
 Below is a summary of the available methods: